ymadoff/ryba/core/openldap_client.coffee.md

       uris = []
       for k, v of config
         continue unless k.toLowerCase() is 'uri'
-        for uri in v then uris.push uri each(uris)
+        for uri in v.split(' ') then uris.push uri
+      each(uris)
       .on 'item', (uri, next) ->
         uri = url.parse uri